 Birth Related Injuries & Trauma

-Injuries sustained during childbirth can include perineum and pelvic floor tears, pubic diastasis and fractures.
+Injuries sustained during childbirth can include perineum and pelvic floor tears, Pubic Diastasis and fractures.
+Additionally, women who have recently given birth can experience Mastitis.

 What are Perineum Tears?